sonic-net/SONiC/doc/port-profile-init/port-profile-init-design.md

 ### Requirements

 * SONiC will support both bulk approach and legacy approach.
-* Before creating the ports, SONiC will check if bulk operation is supported by SAI.
+* Before creating the ports, SONiC will check if bulk creation operation is supported by SAI.
 If not, it will fallback to legacy approach.
-* Ports creation bulk approach in SONiC expectes SAI to not create the port in create_switch() phase.
-* Before creating the ports, even if bulk is suported, SONiC will check if SAI created ports as before.
-If so, it will fallback to legacy approach.
+* SONiC will check if SAI created ports in create_switch() phase.
+If so, it will save them for later comparison logic.
+* In case there is a mismatch between pre-created ports by SAI and configured ports from APP DB - a ports removal shall be performed.

+    * In case remove_ports() API is supported, the bulk removal will be performed.
+    * Otherwise, ports removal will be done one by one as before.

 * SONiC will send the bulk request only when all ports are configured in APP DB, PORT table.
 Meaning, only when "PortConfigDone" flag is raised.

-* In case create_ports() API is called with an empty list of ports, SONiC expects SAI to return a status different from SAI_STATUS_NOT_IMPLEMENTED or SAI_STATUS_NOT_SUPPORTED.
+* In case one of the port Bulk APIs is called with an empty list of ports, SONiC expects SAI to return a status different from SAI_STATUS_NOT_IMPLEMENTED or SAI_STATUS_NOT_SUPPORTED.
 This call will be made in order to check if bulk approach is supported and implemented in vendor's SAI.

+* Setting ports attributes will be performed after ports creation:
+    * In case set_ports_attribute() is supported, the bulk set will be performed.
+    * Otherwise, it will set ports attribute one by one as before.

 * After feature is implemented, SAI initialization time should be reduced.
 Hence, we expect fast-boot up time to meet max 30 seconds restriction.